 The implementation of an EN Eurocode part has three phases, the Translation Period, the National Calibration Period and the Coexistence period.
-The periods are relative to the date where the CEN has delivered the EN Eurocodes Part to the National Standardization Body (Date of Availability DAV).
+The periods are relative to the date where the CEN has delivered the EN Eurocodes Part to the National Standardisation Body (Date of Availability DAV).
 The Eurocodes are implemented in the EU Member States.
 The information is intended as assistance to other countries that wish to implement the Eurocodes.

-The National Standards Body (NSB) may start the translation of a Eurocode Part in authorised national languages at the latest at the DAV.
+The National Standardisation Body (NSB) may start the translation of a Eurocode Part in authorised national languages at the latest at the DAV.
 The maximum time allowed for translation is 12 months after DAV.

 National calibration period

 The Member State should fix the Nationally Determined Parameters within a period of two years after DAV at maximum.
 At the end of this period, the national version of an EN Eurocode Part will be published by the NSB, with the National Annex.
 The Annex will include the Nationally Determined Parameters and reference to Non-Contradictory Complementary Information (NCCI).